moq-wg/moq-transport/draft-ietf-moq-transport.md

 a number of factors specific to it, such as the populatity of the content or policy.

-MoQ Sessions can span multiple namespaces, but priorities are treated equally, regardless of the namespace.
+MoQ Sessions can span multiple namespaces, and priorities are treated equally, regardless of the namespace.
 The subscriber's priority is considered first, so there is no incentive for the original publisher to attempt to prioritize all of its Tracks higher than another